Welcome to the Columbia Valley!

-Just a scenic 2½ hour drive from Calgary, Alberta and convenient to the US border, the Columbia Valley is situated in the southeast corner of the province of British Columbia between the Rocky and Purcell Mountains, following the upper Columbia River from its headwaters in Columbia Lake.
+Just a scenic 2½ hour drive from Calgary, Alberta and convenient to the US border, the Columbia Valley is situated in the southeast corner of the province of British Columbia.
+The valley lies nestled between the Rocky and Purcell Mountains, following the upper Columbia River from its headwaters in Columbia Lake.

-The economic and cultural hub of the Columbia Valley is Invermere, a town of about 3,500 permanent, plus several thousand part-time, recreational residents.
-Located on the north shore of beautiful Lake Windermere, Invermere has two lovely parks with sandy beaches, boutiques, art galleries, cafes and fine dining restaurants.
+On the north shore of the valley’s beautiful Lake Windermere is the town of Invermere, with a population of about 3,500 permanent residents plus several thousand part-time, recreational residents.
+As the economic hub of the area, Invermere boasts two lovely parks with sandy beaches as well as quaint boutiques, art galleries, cafes and fine dining restaurants.

 Columbia Lake and Lake Windermere both offer swimming, boating, waterskiing and windsurfing, with sandy beaches, picnic areas and playgrounds for family fun.
 Sport fishing for whitefish, burbot, kokanee and trout is popular year-round in the many smaller lakes and streams.

 There are plenty of alpine trails for hiking and biking and for golfers, the valley offers close to twenty golf courses, both family-style and championship.
 And everywhere you go, you are surrounded by some of the most magnificent mountain scenery in the world so don’t leave home without your camera.